Welcome to this Argentina itinerary that I have planned out.

 You should head to the Perito Moreno Glacier, a stunning, massive glacier, and also look out for some of the fauna, including penguins, sea-lions, and guanacos.

-It is from here that some head off on a cruise to visit Antarctica, however with time and cost permitting, this will not be included in this itinerary!
+It is from here you can take a cruise to visit Antarctica, however with time and cost permitting, this will not be included in this itinerary!

 Duration: (3 Days) > Time: Day count: 58